 Everybody’s budget is different when they travel.
 Even when we’re traveling for work on somebody else’s dime, we are careful to make budget-friendly choices and to keep with the means that we’ve always operated in.
 Also, we love to travel using points so that often will color the decision about where we stay.
 Luckily, our ideas for where to stay at Zion National Park include the gambit of lodging styles, including national brand options.

 We’ll be honest: staying within any national park will come at a premium price.
 Sometimes it’s not so bad, but other times it’ll go well over the average family’s budget.
-Luckily, many National Parks, including Zion, have wonderful small towns just outside the park full of lodging and dining options for visitors.
-At Zion, the options are Springdale and Mr Carmel Junction, the former being much cuter and more easily accessible.
+Luckily, many National Parks, including Zion NP, have wonderful small towns just outside the park full of lodging and dining options for visitors.
+At Zion, the options are Springdale and Mt Carmel Junction, the former being much cuter and more easily accessible.

 Staying in Springdale, UT